What camera insurance do professional photographers need?

 Be sure to take photographs of your professional camera equipment, record all serial numbers, and store the records in a safe place.
-You may not always be able to recover stolen items, but having identifying information about your gear will help in the search.
-This information will also be helpful if you file a claim with your commercial property insurance policy after theft or damage.
+You may not always be able to recover stolen items, but having detailed information about your gear will help in the search.
+This information will also be helpful if you file a claim with your insurance company after theft or damage.

 Compare photography business insurance quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers and protect your photo or video business.
-Once you find the right policies for your business needs, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers, speak with an insurance agent, and protect your photo or video business.
+Once you find the right policies for your business needs, you can begin coverage and obtain a certificate of insurance in less than 24 hours.